llm-bible/llm-bible.github.io/_publications/sallou2023breaking.markdown

 ---
 layout: publication
-title: Breaking the Silence the Threats of Using LLMs in Software Engineering
+title: Breaking The Silence The Threats Of Using Llms In Software Engineering
 authors: Sallou June, Durieux Thomas, Panichella Annibale
 conference: "Arxiv"
 year: 2023